Pic by Carly Valentine

 My girlfriend, Nora Keyes and I have this really magical improv psych project called Elf Freedom, which seeks to reconnect us with our natural selves.
 We play shows with that all the time either as a duo or with a few other good jammers and recently played at The Braille Institute here in Los Angeles.
 Yesterday we also played our second concert for dogs at this fancy dog daycare and last year we played for exotic birds behind the scenes at The Boston Zoo at the invitation of a friend who works there, so it’s been interesting to where both these projects have taken us and see where they go.
 I’m amazed more and more by it every day.

-Hi Elohim, welcome to VENTS!
+Hi El, welcome to VENTS!
 How have you been?
-It is an interesting time right …
+I am very well thanks.
+Just …